lara-martin/interactive-fiction-class/index.md

 ### Learning Objectives
 By the end of the course, you will be able to...
-1. Understand the challenges of creating text-based games and automatically generating stories.
+1. See the components of what goes into creating text-based games and automatically generating stories.
+2. Understand the strengths and weaknesses of neural language models (LMs) for storytelling.
-2. Implement and appraise the value of different technologies (Neural Language Models, Dialogue Systems, Scripts, Planning, and Commonsense Reasoning) in story generation/interactive fiction playing.
+3. Implement and appraise the value of (a) conditioned generation, (b) planning, and (c) schemata in story generation/interactive fiction playing.
-3. Argue for the appropriate components of a working story generation system or interactive fiction--playing system.
+4. Combine and argue for the appropriate components of a working story generation system or interactive fiction--playing system.
-4. Create your own story generation system or interactive fiction--playing system.
+5. Create your own story generation system or interactive fiction--playing system.